About the Doctoral Program

 a.
 Completion of 16 credits in each of two areas of concentration outside the focal department and outside Environmental Studies.

 b.
-First-year students participate in two required classes: ENVS 631 Theory and Practice in fall (4 credits), and ENVS 632 Research Methodology in winter (1 credit).
+First year students participate in two required classes: ENVS 631 Theory and Practice in fall (4 credits), offered every year, and ENVS 607 Approaches to Interdisciplinary Environmental Science (2 credits), offered every other year (so students may take it in their first or second year).

-Completion of two assessments of competence: focal department and interdisciplinary.
+Completion of assessments of competence encompassing the focal department and environmental studies.
 (The phrase “assessments of competence” is used in lieu of “comprehensive examination” in recognition of the different ways in which departments engage in such assessments.)

 a.
 Completion of 18 credits of ENVS 603 Dissertation, as required by the Graduate School.